top of page

 A Sport Pilot License can be a great alternative to a Private Pilot License.
 FAR Part 61 mandates less training and you're not required to complete an FAA medical exam:

-• Be at least 16 years old to solo
+• Be at least 17 years old to certify as a Sport Pilot

 • Be proficient in the English language